Important Changes to Travel in 2026

 • Your ETA is linked to your passport – renew your passport first if it expires soon.

-• It applies to U.S. citizens traeling to the UK for tourism, family visits, business meetings, conferences or short-term study for 6 months or less.
+• It applies to U.S. citizens traveling to the UK for tourism, family visits, business meetings, conferences or short-term study for 6 months or less.

 • Keep a digital and printed copy of your ETA confirmation.